diyscif/diyscif/scif-thesis.md

 mask the human voice unless used at uncompfortably loud levels (two to five times higher than the voice to be masked).
 They simply do not replicate the human vocal system and can easily be filtered out by sophisticated speech extraction software.
-Pre-recorded sounds such as music or tracks are also easier to isolate and separate digitally from speech.
+Pre-recorded sounds, such as music or tracks, are also easier to isolate and separate digitally from speech.
 Instead, it is better to use randomly generated noise from an algorithm specifically designed to imitate the spectral density, resonance, periodic pauses and interruptions, tonal and pitch qualities, and other improbable effects of human speech. [@speechmasking]

-![Comparison of Broadband Noise's and SpeechMask® Algorithm's Frequency Spectrum Mapped over Spectrum of Human Speech [@speechmasking]](images/spectra.png){height=40%}
+![Comparison of Broadband Noise's and SpeechMask® Algorithm's Frequency Spectrum Mapped over the Spectrum of Human Speech [@speechmasking]](images/spectra.png){height=40%}

 Even more important than the noise source itself, though, is the way the mask is